 With changes and additions from:

-This Federal Law establishes the general principles for the organization and activities of communities of indigenous peoples of the North, Siberia and the Far East of the Russian Federation, created in order to protect the original habitat, traditional way of life, the rights and legitimate interests of these indigenous peoples, and also defines legal framework communal form of self-government and state guarantees for its implementation.
+This Federal Law establishes the general principles of organization and activity of communities of indigenous peoples of the North, Siberia and the Far East of the Russian Federation, created in order to protect the ancestral habitat, traditional way of life, rights and legitimate interests of these indigenous peoples, and also defines legal basis community form of self-government and state guarantees for its implementation.

 President of Russian Federation